acmegrouptest/brandnewproduct/README.md

 ## *For customers:*

 Acme Group is presenting a brand new product.
-Find all the information you need in [here](https://acmegrouptest.github.io/brandnewproduct/).
+Find all the documentation you need in [here](https://acmegrouptest.github.io/brandnewproduct/).

 ## *For Acme Group crew:*